stcarrez/ada-wiki/README.md

 The library allows to:

-* Parse a wiki text such as Mediawiki, Creole, PhpBB, Dotclear and Google Code
+* Parse a wiki text such as Markdown, Mediawiki, Creole, PhpBB, Dotclear and Google Code
 * Parse HTML content in embedded wiki text,
 * Filter out the wiki, HTML or text through customizable filters,
 * Render the wiki text in HTML, text or another wiki format